RELG 110. Introduction to the Study of Religions (4E)

 RELG 350.
 Religion, Politics, and Modernity in the Muslim World (4)

 A systematic study of the major schools of thought in China and Japan, including Confucianism, Daoism, Buddhism, and Shinto, as well as works by contemporary Japanese philosophers.
 Particular attention will be paid to the historical development of East Asian thought and its contemporary relevance.
-Cross-listed as PHIL 351.
+Cross-listed as PHIL351.
 Students may receive credit for either course, but not both.
-Prerequisite: One course in RELG or PHIL.

-An intensive and extensive study of the history, beliefs, and practices of Hinduism, Indian Buddhism, and Jainism as reflected in their canonical texts, with special reference to the Vedic scriptures, Upanishads, Bhagavad-Gita, and early Buddhist sutras.
-The interplay between philosophical and theological concerns will be studied and the contemporary relevance of the tradition will be examined.
-Cross-listed as PHIL 352.
-Students may receive credit for either course, but not both.
-Prerequisite: one course in RELG or PHIL.
+An intensive and extensive study of the history, beliefs, and practices of Hinduism, Indian Buddhism, Jainism, and Islam, as reflected in their canonical texts, with special reference to the Vedic scriptures, Upanishads,

 RELG 355.
 Women, Gender, and Politics in the Muslim World (4)